github/docs/content/repositories/working-with-files/managing-large-files/about-large-files-on-github.md

 versions:
   fpt: '*'
   ghes: '*'
-  ghae: '*'
   ghec: '*'
 shortTitle: Large files
 ---

 ## About size limits on {% data variables.product.product_name %}

-{% data variables.product.product_name %} tries to provide abundant storage for all Git repositories, although there are hard limits for file {% ifversion fpt or ghec or ghae %}and repository sizes{% else %} sizes and recommendations for repository sizes{% endif %}. {% ifversion fpt or ghec %}To ensure performance and reliability for our users, we actively monitor signals of overall repository health.
+{% data variables.product.product_name %} tries to provide abundant storage for all Git repositories, although there are hard limits for file {% ifversion fpt or ghec %}and repository sizes{% else %} sizes and recommendations for repository sizes{% endif %}. {% ifversion fpt or ghec %}To ensure performance and reliability for our users, we actively monitor signals of overall repository health.
 Repository health is a function of various interacting factors, including size, commit frequency, contents, and structure.{% endif %}

 ### File size limits